cyberjive/NASA_APIs/README.md

 ## NASA APIS

-Playing around with requests and NASA APIs, will probably it into a Flask thing
+Playing around with requests and NASA APIs, will probably turn it into a Flask thing

+Currently rolls through a list of APIs, logs the calls, and writes to csv via pandas

 ## Installation